Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

 \subsection{properties using the PMCs approach}

-The PMCs approach provides a way to suppress the residual scale dependence.
+The PMCs approach provides a method to suppress the residual scale dependence.
 Applying the standard PMCs scale-setting procedures, we obtain an overall effective $\alpha_s$, and accordingly, an overall effective scale ($Q_*$) for $R_{n}(Q=31.6~{\rm GeV})$, $\hat{R}_{n}(M_{\tau})$, and $\tilde{R}_{n}(M_H)$, respectively.
 If they are known up to two-loop, three-loop, and four-loop levels, the PMC scale $Q_*$ can be determined up to ${\rm LL}$, ${\rm NLL}$ and ${\rm N^2LL}$ accuracies, respectively.
 That is, for $n=1,2,3$, we have

-These PMCs scales have no renormalization scale uncertainty.
 Their magnitudes become more precise as one includes more loop terms, and the difference between the two nearby values becomes smaller and smaller when more loop terms are included, e.g. the ${\rm N^2LL}$ scales only shift about $2\%-4\%$ to the ${\rm NLL}$ ones.
 Since these PMCs scales are numerically sizable, one avoids confronting the possibly small scale problem at certain perturbative orders of the multi-scale-setting approaches such as PMCm, PMC$_\infty$ and PMCa.